-Offenhauser is a full-service insurance and bond agency/broker with a specialization in insurance and bonds for developers.
-We offer a full array of traditional insurance and bonds, but also larger risk management programs such as controlled insurance programs, project specific wraps for the owner (OCIP), development bonds and project specific builders risk insurance.
-We write developers of all sizes.
+We offer traditional insurance and bonds, but also risk management programs such as controlled insurance programs, project wraps for the owner (OCIP), development bonds and project specific builders risk insurance.

-We assess risk from construction sites, contracts, claims and financials, then work with the client to mitigate it.
-Whether it’s advocating on a serious claim matter, reviewing indemnity and insurance language in a construction contract, assessing the costs of a construction delay, assisting with development of a new safety program or designing project specific insurance, we stand with our clients, like we’ve been doing for more than a century.
+We assess construction sites, contracts, claims and financials, then work with the client to mitigate it.
+Advocate on a serious claim matter, reviewing indemnity and insurance language in a construction contract, assessing the costs of a construction delay, assisting with development of a new safety program or designing project specific insurance.

 "Email me" <cbruner [at] fwoins [dot] com>